appdev-lessons/how-to-write-a-lesson/content.md

     {: class="bg-lime-100 border" }

 - Use raw HTML elements within your markdown.
-    - Parse markdown within your HTML elements by adding `markdown="1"`.

-        Don't forget to omit initial indentation within the element if you do this.
+    - Don't forget to omit initial indentation within the element if you do this.

 - Here is a combined example to make call-out alert and notice boxes